FilipBali/sql_code_analyzer/README.md

 ## About

-This program provides the ability to analyze SQL code in the context of past statements.
+This program provides the ability to analyze SQL code in the context of past statements based on user-defined rules.
 It uses the SQLGlot library for parsing.

 The context between SQL statements is recorded using a data structure that reflects the database schema.
 Only important information about changes of the database schema are stored by processing the statements that perform those actions.